darrinjmajocha/room-checks/README.md

 ## Local storage and privacy

-Drafts, room entries, and labeled photos are stored in the browser's `localStorage` on the device being used.
+Draft text data and room entries are stored in the browser's `localStorage`, while photos are stored in the browser's IndexedDB photo store on the device being used.
 GitHub Pages does not provide a database.
 Copy/download the text and download the photos before clearing browser data or switching devices.
 Browser storage is limited and cannot be made unlimited from a GitHub Pages app, so large inspections should periodically export and clear completed entries.
-The app compresses photos before saving to reduce the chance of hitting the browser storage limit.
+The app compresses photos before saving and keeps image data outside the main text-entry storage to better support larger inspections with many photos.

 ## Seeing the latest deployed version